-Whilst the crests, thankfully, returned, money talks and shirt sponsorship stuck like proverbial shit to blanket developing into a relationship with football that has both blessed it with untold riches and plagued it with a seemingly ever-increasing drive to commercialize and profit from the eleven men and women on the pitch.
+Whilst the crests, thankfully, returned, money talks, and shirt sponsorship has stuck literally like the proverbial shit to a blanket.
+Developing into a relationship with football that has both blessed it with untold riches and plagued it with a seemingly ever-increasing drive to commercialize and squeeze every ounce of profit regardless of consequence from the eleven men and women on the pitch.

 Despite the world having moved on since the seventies, this mode of brand exposure through static, lifeless, and dull signage has changed little.
-Clinging on to the business model like a stubborn barnacle everyone pretends isn’t there because it’s always been there and it pays nicely.
+Clinging on to the business model like a stubborn barnacle everyone pretends isn’t there because it’s always been there and it pays nicely and upfront.

-But the reality when considered in the context of rapidly changing technology, lifestyle, engagement, community, and media consumption, is that jersey sponsorship is archaic, immeasurable, ineffective and in fact, devalues the very value it is trying to take advantage of.
-Namely the sense of connection and belonging felt between fans and their beloved clubs and the sport itself.
+But the reality, when considered in the context of rapidly changing technology, lifestyle, engagement, community, and media consumption, is that this mdoe of jersey sponsorship is archaic, immeasurable, ineffective and in fact, devalues the very value it is trying to take advantage of.
+Namely the sense of connection and belonging felt between fans and their beloved clubs and the sport itself that merchandise provides.

-To start to question this mode of sponsorship let’s firstly, at a base level, consider this: On any given matchday 50% of the audience is negatively associating with the brand on your jersey because you are the opposition.
+To start to question this mode of sponsorship let’s firstly, at a basic level, consider this: On any given match day 50% of the audience is potentially negatively associating with the brand on your jersey because you are the opposition.
 Over a season in a league of 20 teams, that’s 95% negative association to your brand.
 No one talks about this.
 Arguably this leads you down the path of concluding that sponsorship of a sports team is indeed a bit silly.
-But, in fairness, there is that 5% and a much wider, more neutral audience that can of course, given the right access, relationship, demographic, psychographic, gender, location, lifestyle, and behavior, provide a lot of value for a sponsor if properly activated.
-It’s about data and knowing your fans more than anything, but we’ll get to that.
+But, in fairness, there is that 5% and a much wider, more neutral audience that can of course, given the right access, relationship, demographic, psycho-graphic, gender, location, lifestyle, and behavior, provide a lot of value for a sponsor if properly activated.
+The point it, real sponsorship value relies on first hand data and actually knowing your fans more than anything, but we’ll get to that.

-To prove it’s value though, there are multiple firms, mostly who help to sell these sponsorships, that conjure up magical convoluted metrics that tell you your brand being seen for a fraction of a millisecond, half blurred, and behind a streakers’ naked backside is worth $0.034c.
-Multiplying this by every time your brand appears on the telly, Instagram, Twitter, and TikTok using fancy AI objective AI technologies that objectively count and show you the eyeballs and automate the wallet extraction process helps sponsors know they’re getting subjective value for their money.
+To prove it’s value though, there are multiple firms, mostly who help to sell these sponsorships, that conjure up magical convoluted metrics that tell you your brand being seen for a fraction of a millisecond, half blurred, and behind a streakers’ naked backside is worth $0.034c per "eyeball" x2 per fan.
+Multiplying this by every time your brand appears on the telly, Instagram, Twitter, and TikTok using fancy "AI" technologies that objectively count and show you the eyeballs and automate the wallet extraction process helps sponsors know they’re getting subjective value for their money.
+Sounds like bullshit right?

-Exposure-based sponsorship doesn’t work, any honest expert and research will tell you that.
+Purely exposure-based sponsorship and slapping any old brand on your kit doesn’t really work.
+Any honest expert and research will tell you that.
 We know this.
-In today’s hyperconnected uber-sensitive world, appearing static lifeless, limp, and sweaty on the font of a jersey leaves a brand open to a barrage of abuse for ruining the jersey with their ugly, meaningless logo, devoid of the ability to explain or contextualize their relationship to the club and unable to directly connect or really leverage what matters which is enhancing the experience for fans.
+In today’s hyper-connected, uber-sensitive world, appearing static lifeless, limp, and sweaty on the font of a kit leaves a brand open to a barrage of abuse for ruining the jersey with their ugly, meaningless logo, devoid of the ability to explain, contextualize or build their relationship to the club and unable to directly connect or really leverage what matters most, enhancing the experience for fans.